 Early Jazz developed in New Orleans where Buddy Bolden, King Oliver (a cornet player idolized by Louis Armstrong) and others performed at the turn of the century.
-Mississippi steamboats helped spread the new sound as many of the New Orleans’ jazz bands and musicians performed on the boats.
+Mississippi steamboats helped spread the new sound as many New Orleans jazz bands and musicians performed on the boats.

 1917 saw the early recordings of the Original Dixieland Jass Band – white musicians playing the tunes and arrangements of black musicians.
 Despite the fact that they hadn’t invented anything, their recordings sold over a million copies and introduced jazz to all of America and the world.